Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Methodology

-\textbf{NL-Generator Training.} We can use mature software or tools in existing works for the other three components.
-While for the NL-Generator, there are few works on converting a program to a natural language sentence.
+For the program-transformation, there are few works on converting a program to a natural language sentence.
 This paper tackles this problem based on generative language models.
 For logical forms, we directly use the fine-tuned GPT-2 \cite{radford2019language} model on the Logic2Text \cite{chen2020logic2text} dataset.
 For SQL queries and arithmetic expressions, we fine-tune a BART \cite{lewis2019bart} model ourselves on SQUALL \cite{shi2020potential} and Finqa \cite{chen2021finqa}, respectively.
 These three datasets contain program-NL training pairs for each type of program.
 Here we also briefly introduce generative models (e.g., GPT-2 and BART).
 They are transformer-based models pre-trained on a large corpus of text in an unsupervised manner and have been demonstrated to be very effective on machine translation tasks.
 For more details please refer to \cite{radford2019language}, \cite{lewis2019bart}.
 In our work, we recognize converting a program to a natural language sentence as a translation task, that is, translating a program into a sentence.
-Specifically, we fine-tune BART in an end-to-end manner:
+Specifically, we fine-tune generative models in an end-to-end manner: